Health, Safety and Adherence to COVID-19 Restrictions and Protocols

 To ensure this event is safe for all attendees, NCACC will take steps to comply with COVID-19 safety protocols and appreciate your cooperation.

 NCACC will continue to update these anticipated health and safety measures in order to at minimum adhere CDC guidance, State of North Carolina restrictions, and venue safety protocols.
 Attendees will be required to abide by the health and safety protocols in place at the time of the Annual Conference.
-We currently anticipate that registrants and guests:
+The following measures have been updated as of August 6:

-- will be scanned for temperature prior to entering the Wilmington Convention Center.
+- Attendees may be scanned for temperature prior to entering the Wilmington Convention Center.

 - Current State of North Carolina restrictions